sushant-abn/ansibleAAP/README.md

 Have a look at the playbooks in this repo to get a sense of what they do.
 You might notice that the playbooks `deploy_webserver` and `deploy_website` are already made for you, but `apply_plan` is not.
 You need to develop this playbook yourself (because you are here to learn about the integration by doing, remember ;-) ).
 Use the embedded editor in github.
 The documentation that you need can be found under `Automation Content > Collections > hashicorp.terraform`.
 You need the `run` module.
 As the name of the playbook suggests you need to apply the plan.

+> [!TIP]
-  Tip: If you have timing issues we found that you need to enable polling with an interval of 5 and a timeout of 1200.
+> If you have timing issues we found that you need to enable polling with an interval of 5 and a timeout of 1200.
 Also make tf_timeout something like 6000.

 Create a Job Template for each of these playbooks.
 For the deploy_servers playbook: